Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/steam.md

  in-game voice and chat functionality.

  NOTE, This is the UNOFFICIAL AppImage version built from the official .deb package.
-It requires 32-bit libraries installed your host system to work!
+It requires 32-bit libraries installed on your host system to work!

  SITE: https://store.steampowered.com